DerwenAI/textgraphs/NOTES.md

   * are the label/title values correct in PyVis?

-  * cross-link the DBPedia/Wikidata equivs
+  * SPARQL the DBPedia/Wikidata equivs

-  * add `fishing` ents
-  * non-linked entities (lemma, ent, noun chunk?) use MediaWiki lookups?
+  * link entities for noun chunks using MediaWiki lookups?

   * build a _graph of relations_ topology transform
     * transformed graph